Neural-Finance/Neural-Finance/README.md

 # Neural-Finance
 **【State of the art】using deep learning in quantitative finance**

-It's html files, please remember to download it and open it with browser.
-Most part of this document is writen in English, but due to the time limitation, some part was writen in Chinese.
+They are all html files, please remember to download it and open it with browser.
+Most part of this document is writen in English, but due to the reference written in Chises tier-1 company, some part was writen in Chinese.
+If the descriptions written in Chinses, I will write a sentence in English to describe it.

 <br/>